ElmoDFGD/ElmoRim/README.md

 *Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.*

 ## FAQ

-#### Q: Should I be worried about the Form 43 Error in MO2?
-A: The ["Form 43" warning](https://cdn.discordapp.com/attachments/853785456609329174/1018924398461337731/unknown.png) in the notifications section in the top right of MO2 is completely normal and can be safely ignored.
-It is a result of Distar not flagging ADXP as the correct Form and because it does not cause any issues, it was ignored.

 #### Q: I can't level up, what do I do?
 A: You have Sleep to level up enabled, go sleep in a bed or disable it through Survival Control Panel.

 #### Q: How do I start the main questline?
 A: If you have chosen to be Dragonborn in the Skyrim Unbound MCM settings, then upon killing your first dragon, you will be summoned by the Greybeards.
-If you have chosen to not be the Dragonborn, then you can not proceed with the main questline, doing so will also lock you out of a fair amount of content in the list due to the way quest progression is setup.
+If you have chosen to not be the Dragonborn, then you can not proceed with the main questline.

 #### Q: When do dragons start spawning?
 A: By default, dragons are set to be delayed in their spawns from 7 to 21 days after you leave the starting room.
 By default, dragons will begin showing up at their Word Walls before you will encounter them in the wild.